 Posted Under: Uncategorized

-Just received a really nice letter from
+Just received a really nice letter from a lady who rides:

 I had a new 2013 copy, however, I gave it away the same day I bought it when I bought new T-bag luggage in Moncton at Toys for Big Boys, early July this yr.
 I saw a young NY motorcycling couple who were travelling up through NB on their way to NS Canso Music festival.
 I met them at Alma, NB Fundy Nat’l Park, on their own bikes last month on my way back to Saint John, NB.
 They said they were unable to get a copy, and appreciated the one I gave them.
 We talked about our bikes, had a nice fish supper and were on our way.